-Once the program is completed, UEX will work towards completing an NI-43-101-compliant technical report on the West Bear Cobalt-Nickel Prospect.
-Depending upon the results of this program, this report may include a maiden resource estimate.
+Upon receiving the final assay results, UEX will be focused on completing an NI-43-101-compliant technical report on the West Bear Cobalt-Nickel Prospect that may include a maiden resource estimate.

 On March 7, 2018, UEX entered into a purchase agreement with Denison Mines Corp. ("Denison") to acquire a single 890 ha claim which was incorporated into the West Bear Project.
 In consideration to acquire 100% interest in the property UEX made a cash payment of \$11,000 and granted a 1.5% net smelter return royalty to Denison which can be purchased anytime for a cash payment of \$950,000.
 This claim partially completes a gap within UEX's land claim holdings in the West Bear area.